 9. Dry Fruits Thali Decoration

 This is one of the easiest decoration ideas.
 To decorate a thali, you’ll need ‘kaju’, ‘badam’, ‘kishmish’, ‘pista’ or any other dry fruit you’d wanna use.
 Place the dry friends in a pattern of your choice and use them to fill your drawing.
 Once done, add little bowls to hold roli, chawal, rakhi, sweets and the ‘secret gift’.
 And the best part about this decoration is that you can even eat your decoration while you wait for the ceremony to begin!

 Reading about so many ideas must have geared up your creativity for amazing thali decoration.
 But, as it was said, the rakhi thali would be incomplete without a ‘secret item’.
 Are you wondering what that item is?

 Yes, brothers are supposed to give their sisters gift out of tradition and love.
 But, sisters too are thankful to their brothers for being such an integral part of their life.
 So, why not thank him on the auspicious occasion of Rakhi for nagging you, pulling your chair every time you were about to sit, getting your share of scolding too from the mother, going out with you when your parents forbid you to alone or even when you find yourself in wrong situations.

 Add the bigsmall gift for your brother on the thali and complete it with a witty present for him.
-If he is a Traveller and loves to roam around places in the city as well as in the country( which might make you jealous of him at times :P ), gift him something to make his trips even more memorable.
-A power nap pillow for his travel rest, resettable travel lock to keep his stuff secure, cartoon hand sanitizer for his hygiene or a spray bottle to keep him hydrated as well refreshed even after long hours of traveling are some of the gifts you could give him.
+If he is a Traveller and loves to roam around places in the city as well as in the country, gift him some travel essentials to make his trips even more memorable.
+A power nap pillow for his travel rest, a travel scheduler to keep track of his deadlines, a dumbbell water bottle to keep him hydrated as well fit even after long hours of traveling are some of the gifts you could give him.